filippos-p/TrendFollowing-updated/README.md

 ## Theoretical Framework

 In this repo, we will show some of the findings from momentum research on Cryptocurrency markets and then provide a simple idea on portfolio construction.
-For this process four files will be created:
+For this process two files will be created:

-      1) data_fetching : will download and store the data that we need for our analysis.
+      1) data_fetcher : will download and store the data that we need for our analysis.

-      2) signals : will showcase the construction of our momentum signals.
+      2) strategy : will showcase the construction of our momentum signals.

       3) utilities : will assist with choosing appropriate signal weights in the portfolio.

       4) research : will show our findings.

+      Files 3) and 4) are very simple and will be omitted.

-**1) data fetching:**
+**1) data fetcher:**

-The first two functions (**generate_dates**, **split_list_into_chunks**) are created due to Bybit's API limit requests.
+The function **_split_time_range** is created due to Bybit's API limit requests.
 For the data that we need there is a limit of 1000 data points per request.
 In our research we will use daily data from 2018, with each day corresponding to one data point.
 So we need to split our dates in batches of 1000 days.

 Then we will use the function **fetch_klines** that performs one request (of 1000 data points) and pulls data for a single coin.